Winter Brain will be held January 27 – February 1, 2024 at Beaver Run in Breckenridge, Colorado.

 If you have any questions, please email Winter Brain’s Executive Office at info@winterbrain.org or contact by telephone, 615-324-2365.

-Photography and Videography Policy
+Photography & Videography Policy

 Winter Brain does not allow photography or videography of oral presentations, slides and/or posters without permission from the presenter.
 At the beginning of the presentation, the presenter must either grant permission to the audience and/or include an icon on the first slide or poster signifying photos or videos are allowed.